stw/mysqldiff/README.txt

 == FEATURES/PROBLEMS:

-* This is alpha software, do not use in production
+* THIS IS ALPHA SOFTWARE!!!
+Do not use in production.

 == SYNOPSIS:

   mysqldiff db1 db2

+  In theory you should be able to run: mysqldiff db1 db2 | mysql

+  To make the databases consistent

 == REQUIREMENTS:

 * rubygems
 * mysql

+For testing:
+* rspec
+* bones
+* bones-extras

 == INSTALL: